schibsted/spid-tech-docs/resources/articles/getting-started-with-paylinks.md

 It's illustrated in [this sequence diagram](/paylink-api/#purchase-flows).

 We'll look at these steps in detail in the rest of the guide.
-If you prefer to just dive in, take a look at [these working examples](#working-examples).

 ## Configure your application